 Teachers have the power to discipline pupils for misbehaving outside of the school premises from DFE guidance.
-Teachers who see poor behaviour outside of the school grounds will record this on Class Charts and inform CB, AC, the HOH and AHOH.
+Teachers who see poor behaviour outside of the school grounds will record this on Class Charts and inform CB, AC, the HOY and AHOY.
 The school will punish any poor behaviour outside the school in a similar fashion to within the school.
-Typical punishments would be detention, time in the on-track room, off-site intervention or fixed term exclusion.
+Typical punishments would be detention, time in the on-track room, off-site intervention or suspension.